ioerger/transit2/src/pytransit/doc/source/gi_method.rst

 In order to enable users to evaluate these various methods for determining significance of interactions, a '-signif' flag is provided for the GI method.
 The options are:

- * **-signif HDI**: significant genes are those for which the HDI does not overlap the ROPE
+ * **--signif HDI**: significant genes are those for which the HDI does not overlap the ROPE
- * **-signif prob**: significant genes are those with prob < 0.05, where 'prob' is probability that HDI overlaps the ROPE (default)
+ * **--signif prob**: significant genes are those with prob < 0.05, where 'prob' is probability that HDI overlaps the ROPE (default)
- * **-signif BFDR**: significant genes are those with adjusted prob < 0.05, where prob is adjusted by the BFDR method
+ * **--signif BFDR**: significant genes are those with adjusted prob < 0.05, where prob is adjusted by the BFDR method
- * **-signif FWER**: significant genes are those with adjusted prob < 0.05, where prob is adjusted by the FWER method
+ * **--signif FWER**: significant genes are those with adjusted prob < 0.05, where prob is adjusted by the FWER method

-'-signif prob' is the default method.
+'--signif prob' is the default method.

 In the output file, the genes are sorted by the probability that the HDI overlaps the ROPE.
 The genes at the top are rougly the genes with the highest absolute value of mean_delta_LFC.